Debajyati/perfect-vimrc/README.md

 # perfect-vimrc

-## My vim configs, to setup environment for different programming languages
+## My vim config, to setup environment for different programming languages

 ### 1. Vim setup with Conqueror of Completion
 #### Prerequisites: